-Through HB Combatives, I study and teach modern combatives from a multitude of sources; primarily Martial Blade Concepts (MBC) with Michael Janich as an Associate Instructor and through my interpretation of the work of modern combative masters like Kelly McCann, the late Bob Kasper, and Lee Morrison among others.
+Through HB Combatives, I study and teach modern combatives from a multitude of sources; primarily Martial Blade Concepts (MBC) with Michael Janich as an Associate Instructor and through my interpretation of the work of modern combative masters like Kelly McCann, Craig Douglas (Shivworks), the late Bob Kasper and Lee Morrison among others.
 The classic WWII combatives greats such as William Fairbairn, Eric Anthony Sykes, Dermot Pat O'Neil, Col. Rex Applegate John Styers (to name a few) also have a serious influence in my studies.
 I travel and learn from other instructors whenever possible in order to keep the training fresh and relevant.

-I currently also practice MMA (Muay Thai and Brazilian Jiujitsu base), and have practiced several other combat sports and continue to practice when I can - Judo with the Vancouver Police Judo club, boxing, kickboxing and grappling/jiu jitsu to supplement my personal training.
+I currently also practice MMA (Muay Thai and Brazilian Jiujitsu base), and have practiced several other combat sports - Judo with the Vancouver Police Judo club, boxing, kickboxing and grappling/jiu jitsu to supplement my personal training.
 I spent most of my earlier martial arts career studying classical Japanese martial arts and retired a 4th degree black-belt many years back after moving on to more modern disciplines.

 I treat the training environment more like a club than a "school".
 We are just a group of like-minded individuals gathered to work through options for defending ourselves and loved ones.
 We're pretty informal and I consider myself an eternal student.
 I don't teach but rather guide the class and I always participate in the training session.
 If I can't do it, I can't expect you to do it so I try to lead by example.